open-telemetry/opentelemetry-ebpf-profiler/design-docs/01861-nodejs-thread-context/README.md

 Relevant code already in or arriving in this repository:

-- `process/processcontext` reads OTEP 4719 process context and gates
-  thread-context support on `threadlocal.schema_version` matching `tlsdesc_v1_dev`.
+- the `processcontext` reader reads OTEP 4719 process context, and gates thread-context support on the `threadlocal.schema_version` it finds there.
-- `interpreter/threadcontext` locates the `otel_thread_ctx_v1` thread-local
-  across the TLS access models a target may have been built with (TLSDESC, legacy GNU global-dynamic, linker-relaxed initial-exec and local-exec) and decodes the record. **Nearly all of this is reusable as-is**: what this proposal changes is the size and interpretation of what the thread-local holds, not how it is found.
+- `threadcontext` code locates OTEP 4947's thread-local, across whichever TLS access model the target was built with, and decodes the record it points at.
+  **Nearly all of this is reusable as-is**: what this proposal changes is the size and interpretation of what the thread-local holds, not how it is found.
 - `interpreter/nodev8` already unwinds V8 JavaScript stacks, which means the profiler already reads tagged V8 words and V8 heap object fields out of target memory.
 The walk proposed here needs the same primitives.